Master of Science in Kinesiology (MSc)

 Find a supervisor

-You will need a supervisor with similar interests to oversee your research and the development of your thesis.
+Secure a supervisor with similar interests to oversee your research and the development of your thesis.

 Write a thesis

-You will have to write a Master’s thesis and successfully defend it during an oral exam.
+Write a Master’s thesis and successfully defend it during an oral exam.
 See the thesis handbook for the details.

 Courses for a thesis-based degree